Fast evaluation of Riemann theta functions in any dimension: Summation algorithms

 In fact, the number of 1-dimensional layers in~$\E$ is at most $\paren[\big]{1 + (R+2^{-N}g)g}^{g-1}$, hence the claimed complexity bound. \end{proof}

-\begin{rem} We gather further miscellaneous comments on \cref{algo:ellipsoid}. \begin{itemize} \item In practice, the cost of computing the ellipsoid data structure is negligible compared to that of the summation phase, and we can take~$N=32$, say. \item When~$(z,\tau)$ are inexact, \cref{algo:ellipsoid} will compute a thicker ellipsoid data structure, taking upper or lower bounds on inexact quantities at each step as appropriate.
-The number of extraneous points in~$\E$ remains small. \item In fact, \cref{algo:ellipsoid} can compute an ellipsoid data structure that is suitable for use in the summation algorithms for several vectors~$z$ simultaneously and the same~$\tau$, provided that we replace~$v$ by a parallelopiped containing all the relevant ellipsoid centers, as in~\cite[§5]{deconinckComputingRiemannTheta2004}.
-This happens for instance when evaluating~$\theta_{a,b}(z,\tau)$ for all characteristics~$(a,b)$, and in the context of the quasi-linear algorithm, as we will see in~§\ref{sec:ql}.
+\begin{rem} We gather further miscellaneous comments on \cref{algo:ellipsoid}. \begin{itemize} \item In practice, the cost of computing the ellipsoid data structure is negligible compared to that of the summation phase, and we can take~$N=32$, say. \item When~$(z,\tau)$ is inexact, \cref{algo:ellipsoid} will compute a thicker ellipsoid data structure, taking upper or lower bounds on inexact quantities at each step as appropriate.
+The number of extraneous points in~$\E$ remains small. \item \Cref{algo:ellipsoid} can also compute an ellipsoid data structure that is suitable for use in the summation algorithms for several vectors~$z$ simultaneously and the same~$\tau$, provided that we replace~$v$ by a parallelopiped containing all the relevant ellipsoid centers, as in~\cite[§5]{deconinckComputingRiemannTheta2004}.
+This happens for instance when evaluating~$\theta_{a,b}(z,\tau)$ for all characteristics~$(a,b)$, and in the context of the quasi-linear algorithm (cf.~step~\eqref{step:ql-init} of \cref{algo:ql}).
 Reducing the vectors~$z$ as in~§\ref{subsec:z-reduction} ensures that~$v$ is included in~$[-2,2]^g$, so the upper bounds of \cref{prop:ellipsoid} remain valid. \end{itemize} \end{rem}